luizmugnaini/luizmugnaini/README.txt

 You can find more stuff about me in https://luizmugnaini.github.io

-> I don't support AI technology in any form or way.
+> I don't support AI technology in any way or form.